siacus/flourishing-i-challenge/README.md

 ## Our Approach

-The Geography of Human Flourishing research plan is to analyze Harvard’s collection of 10 billion geolocated tweets from 2010 to mid-2023 in view of the six areas identified by the GFS.
-The project applies [fine-tuned large language models (LLMs)](https://arxiv.org/abs/2411.00890) to extract 46 human flourishing dimensions across the six areas, generate high-resolution spatio-temporal indicators.
-The project will apply large language models, to extract 46 human flourishing dimensions across the six areas of human flourishing, generate high-resolution spatio-temporal indicators and produce interactive tools to visualize and analyze the result.
-For the Spatial AI-Challenge 2024, the project analyzes a subset of 2.2 billion tweets geolocalized in the USA and generates  interactive visualization tools.
+The Geography of Human Flourishing research project aims to analyze Harvard’s archive of 10 billion geolocated tweets (spanning from 2010 to mid-2023) through the lens of the six dimensions of human flourishing defined by the Global Flourishing Study (GFS).

-Given the scalability challenge, this project analyzes in parallel also the so-called *migration mood* and the perception of *corruption*.
-Well-being, migration mood and corruption are topics that are tradionally studied in couples (migration mood vs happiness; migration and corruption; corruption and well-being).
-This research project will study the interplay of these three large areas of research.
+Using [fine-tuned large language models (LLMs)](https://arxiv.org/abs/2411.00890) , the project extracts 46 indicators aligned with these six domains, generating high-resolution spatio-temporal datasets.
+The initiative also develops interactive tools to visualize and analyze these patterns across space and time.

+For the Spatial AI Challenge 2024, the project focuses on a U.S.-based subset of 2.2 billion geolocated tweets, building interactive dashboards and scalable workflows.
+To further push the boundaries of spatial AI, the project explores two additional themes—migration mood and perceived corruption—in parallel with well-being.

+These three domains—well-being, migration mood, and corruption—are often studied in pairs (e.g., migration mood vs. happiness, migration and corruption, or corruption and well-being).
+This project advances the field by examining the dynamic interplay among all three, offering new insights into their complex interrelationships across both space and time.

 [Here](https://platform.i-guide.io/notebooks/e870ad3a-8c19-43e1-8323-fb8c39d12898) is the notebook submitted to the i-Guide platform that contains a copy of the [source notebook](flourishing.ipynb) stored in this github repository.